jrihon/Ducque/README.md

 ### Adding new chemistries:

-BEFORE ADDING A NEW CHEMISTRY<br />
+BEFORE ADDING A NEW CHEMISTRY
-In transmute_func_tools.py :<br />
+In transmute_func_tools.py :
     Add to the nucleoside_dict the type of chemistry it is.
-The key should be in all caps.<br />
+The key should be in all caps.
     Add to the linker_dict the type of linker it corresponds with.
-The key should be in all caps.<br />
+The key should be in all caps.

     This only serves the purpose of identifying the json file when opening it as the user.
-This information is not used in the generation of nucleic acid duplexes.<br />
+This information is not used in the generation of nucleic acid duplexes.

-BEFORE GENERATING A DUPLEX WITH THE NEW CHEMISTRY<br />
+BEFORE GENERATING A DUPLEX WITH THE NEW CHEMISTRY
-In labyrinth_func_tools3.py :<br />
+In labyrinth_func_tools3.py :
-Add to the codex_acidum_nucleicum the most stable conformation of the chemistry you're adding to the library.<br />
+    Add to the codex_acidum_nucleicum the most stable conformation of the chemistry you're adding to the library.
-Add to the complementary_codex all the conformations that you have at your disposal of the chemistry you're adding to the library.<br />
+    Add to the conformations_codex all the conformations that you have at your disposal of the chemistry you're adding to the library.
         The key in both these abbreviated name of the nucleic acid chemistry.
-Add to the backbone_codex the sugar linker backbone of the chemistry you're adding to the library.<br />
+    Add to the backbone_codex the sugar linker backbone of the chemistry you're adding to the library.

 ## Environment

 ## Shell
-To access the Daedalus software from anywhere on your machine, add the following line to your `~/.bashrc` .<br />
-Where path/to/program is the path to where you've installed Daedalus. `$ pwd` inside the Daedalus directory if you're unsure.<br />
+To access the Daedalus software from anywhere on your machine, add the following line to your ~/.bashrc Where path/to/program is the path to where you've installed Daedalus. (`$ pwd`) inside the Daedalus directory if you're unsure.
 `export PATH=$PATH:path/to/program/Daedalus/bin`

 ## Python